-- You can visit local Samsung service center.
+- You can visit local Samsung service centre.
 In some regions, they can help you unlock the phone if you can be identified as the owner.
-But this is not a standard service: most Samsung service centers will insist on resetting the phone.
+But this is not a standard service: most Samsung service centres will insist on resetting the phone.

 - You can use Samsung Find My Mobile service.
 I will show you later.
 This is currently the only working method to unlock Samsung Galaxy S6 and S6 edge when you are locked out of your device.

 - Update!
 You can use Google account to unlock Galaxy S6 and Galaxy S6 edge if you are locked out of the phone.
-In the past, this does not work if lock screen security is set as fingerprint.
-But now, this works for all lock screen security settings include fingerprint in most (not all) regions.
-The requirement is your phone must connect to Internet.
+In the past, this does not work if lock screen security is set as the fingerprint.
+But now, this works for all lock screen security settings including fingerprint in most (not all) regions.
+The requirement is your phone must connect to the Internet.